 Progress is a concept the unites much of this library.
-While in some sense, all of the books and articles involve topics related to progress, most do not explicitly deal with the concept.
+While in some sense, all of the books and articles involve topics related to progress, most do not explicitly mention the term.
 Fortunately, there has been a rapidly growing number of books that deal directly with progress as a concept.
-Most consist of many charts and graphs, which prove that things have gotten better over the last few decades.
+Most consist of many charts and graphs, which in sum prove that things have gotten better over the last few decades.
 A few also attempt to explain why progress exists.

 If there is a book that you find particularly interesting, please support the author by buying the book.
 I recommend that you read these book summaries in the following order: